vebgenofficial/vebgen/README.md

 ## 🤖 Development Transparency

-**VebGen is hand-engineered.** The AST parsing engine, dual-agent architecture, sandbox security, and all core algorithms were designed and implemented through 8 months of intensive development—no code generation, no AI assistance for logic.
+**VebGen is hand-engineered by our small team.** The AST parsing engine, dual-agent architecture, sandbox security, and all core algorithms were designed and implemented through **8 months of intensive development**—no code generation, no AI assistance for logic.

 ### AI Usage Disclosure